Devon Great Consols

-Devon Great Consols was a copper mine near Tavistock in Devon.
-The lease on the site was taken from the Duke of Bedford in 1844 by a group of investors.
+Devon Great Consols was a copper mine near Tavistock in Devon, England.
+The lease on the site was taken from the Duke of Bedford in 1844 by a group of investors, Sanderson & Co., that included the father of William Morris.
 The 1,024 shares, sold at one pound each, were divided among the six men.
 Earlier attempts to mine this property had all ended in failure.

 Work at the site began in August of the same year, when it was known as North Bedford Mines or Wheal Maria.
-By November 1844, a rich vein of copper ore was discovered at a depth of 20 fathoms under ground.
-After learning that the copper lode extended eastward for over two miles, the company quickly began opening other mines on its property.
+By November 1844, a rich vein of copper ore was discovered at a depth of 20 fathoms (about 36 metres) under ground.
+After learning that the copper lode extended eastward for over two miles (over 3 km), the company quickly began opening other mines on its property.

-In the first six years of operation, nearly 90,000 tons of copper had come from Devon Great Consols.
-The mine was so productive, transport by horse and wagon could no longer handle the volume of copper it sent to the docks at Morwellham Quay.
+In the first six years of operation, nearly 90,000 tons of copper ore had come from Devon Great Consols.
+The mine was so productive that transport by horse and wagon could no longer handle the volume of copper it sent to the docks at Morwellham Quay.
 The company built its own railway, the Devon Great Consols Railway, to get its product to market; it was also necessary for the firm to build a Great Dock and Morwellham Quay because of the amount of copper it had to ship.

 It was once viewed as the most productive copper mine in the world.
-When cheaper sources of copper became available from abroad the company began refining arsenic in 1867 and was considered to be its largest producer in the 19th century.
+When cheaper sources of copper became available from abroad, the company began refining arsenic in 1867 and was considered to be its largest producer in the 19th century.

 History

 The counties of Devon and Cornwall were at their height of copper production in the early to mid 19th century.
-While there were many very productive mines in existence for some time, speculation was active in the establishment of new ones.
-The attraction of copper mining was the ability to make large profits from small investments, but for every new mine which proved successful, there were countless others which failed.
+While there were many very productive mines in existence for some time, there was active speculation about the establishment of new ones.In copper mining one could sometimes make large profits from small investments, but for every new mine which proved successful, there were countless others which failed.
 Previous attempts at mining the property which became Devon Great Consols had ended in failure.